eclipse-hono/hono/site/content/admin-guide/secure_communication.md

 ## HTTP Adapter

-The HTTP adapter supports the use of TLS for its connections to the Tenant service, the Device Registration service, the Credentials service and the Hono Messaging component.
+The HTTP adapter supports the use of TLS for its connections to the Tenant service, the Device Registration service, the Credentials service and the AMQP Messaging Network.
 The adapter also supports the use of TLS for connections with devices.
 For this purpose, the adapter can be configured with a server certificate and private key.
 Please refer to the [HTTP adapter admin guide]({{< relref "http-adapter-config.md" >}}) for details regarding the required configuration steps.

 The `demo-certs/certs` folder contains the following demo keys and certificates to be used with the HTTP adapter for that purpose.